FREQUENTLY ASKED QUESTIONS

 DOES ACUPUNCTURE HURT?

-Acupuncture needles are significantly finer than those used by a dentist or doctor and as such, acupuncture needles are typically felt to be pain-free.
+Acupuncture needles are significantly finer than those used by a dentist or doctor and as such, acupuncture needles are typically regarded to be pain-free.
 When an acupuncturist either inserts or manipulates the needles, the recipient will experience sensations akin to pulling, spreading or achiness, but it is very rare that such sensations are strong enough to be considered painful.

 WHAT SHOULD I WEAR FOR TREATMENT?